asm-products/firesize/addon-doc.md

 ## Removing the add-on

-FireSize can be removed via the  CLI.
+Firesize can be removed via the  CLI.

 > warning
 > This will destroy all associated data and cannot be undone!